DocRaptor/docraptor-php/README.md

 Stuck?
 We're experts at turning HTML into PDFs so please [email us](mailto:support@docraptor.com) if you run into trouble.

+## Requirements

+PHP 7.4+.

 ## Development

-The majority of the code in this repo is generated using swagger-codegen on [docraptor.yaml](docraptor.yaml).
-You can modify this file and regenerate the client using `script/generate_language php`.
+The majority of the code in this repo is generated using openapi-generator on [docraptor.yaml](docraptor.yaml).
+You can modify this file and regenerate the client using `script/generate_language`.

 ## Release Process